-DISTRIBUTION: It formerly occurred in the NC mountains and probably the northwestern Piedmont -- based mostly on place names, such as Banner Elk, Elk Park, Elk River, etc. In 2001, the National Park Service started a re-introduction project in the southeastern portion of Great Smoky Mountains NP, mainly in and near the Cataloochee Valley.
+DISTRIBUTION: It formerly occurred in the NC mountains and probably the northwestern Piedmont -- based mostly on place names, such as Banner Elk, Elk Park, Elk River, etc. In 2001, the National Park Service (NPS) started a reintroduction project in the southeastern portion of Great Smoky Mountains NP, mainly in and near the Cataloochee Valley.
 This population is highly monitored, and the NPS makes every effort possible to keep the elk within the national park boundary.
+However, individuals have wandered well away from this area into a few adjacent counties, mostly to the east.
+There are iNaturalist photos from areas east to Buncombe and Madison counties and south to Henderson and Jackson counties.
+The editors have accepted a few of these photos, but without more detail on location within these counties, it is best not to map them.